lucas-castillo/samplr/README.md

     remotes::install_github("lucas-castillo/samplr")

-### Installing on MacOS
+### Installing development version on MacOS

-If installing on MacOS, you will need the following prior to
+If you are installing the development version on MacOS, you will need the following prior to installation:
-installation:

 1. Apple’s ‘Command Line Tools’: these can be (re-)installed by running `xcode-select --install` in a terminal.
 You may also check if those